 St. Mary's Antique Mall in St. Mary, MO. is hands down my favorite mall to shop when I'm in this area.
 It's a day trip because it's about 70 miles south of St. Louis and is located between I-55 and the Mississippi River.
 I have spent all day in this 77,000 square foot mall with 450 display booths and 225 showcases.
 I have found several knives here and I won't tell you how many things my wife has found.
 If it's not here, you aren't going to find it.
 Rated at 4.3 and 4.5 stars on other websites, I disagree and give them a big 5.0.
 And when you're done shopping there are some good restaurants located nearby.
 Look'em up at: https://www.missouriantiquemalls.com/st-marys/ or on Facebook at: https://www.facebook.com/St-Marys-Antique-Mall-133926153340394/

 About 4.5 miles north of Interstate 44 in Joplin, MO. is a great place to spend an hour or two, the Rangeline Antique Mall.
 Rated as a 4.5 on Google Maps and 4.8 with FaceBook fans, I would agree based on the store's size, hugh variety of the inventory, organization and the friendliness of the staff.
-A couple of ladies were very helpful and I found several folding knives there during my December 2018 visit.
-It will be my pleasure to drop in again on my next trip up I-44.
+A couple of ladies were very helpful and I found several folding knives there during my second visit in May 2019.
+I will continue to stop by every time I'm traveling I-44.
 Website: http://rangelineantiquemall.com/

 There are many good antique stores off Interstate 44 and here is one my wife and I enjoy every time we can.
 Located in Lebanon, MO. on the south side of I-44 you have to drive around on a couple of streets to get to them, but it's well worth the effort.
 With over 400 booths, countless showcases and excellent hours of 8 AM to 8 PM 7 days a week, it's almost certain that you will find just what you are looking for at this great antique mall.
 Plus on one end of the building you have the One Stop Missouri Cheese Outlet and on the other end visit the Russell Stover Candies store.
 Everyone will enjoy their time here.
 Visit them at their website: https://heartlandantiques.net/